man in his 40s doing a beginner workout at home in a living room

 Tuesday, Thursday, Saturday, Sunday (Rest Days):

 Rest does not mean do nothing.
-On these days, go for a slow 10-minute walk if you feel like it.
+As part of your rest and recovery for beginners plan, go for a slow 10-minute walk if you feel like it.
 Drink plenty of water.
 Get to bed at a reasonable time.
 This is where your body does the actual work of getting stronger.

-Building new habits is one part of this — but your mindset is the other half.
+Building this routine is only half the equation — your mindset is the other half.

 Flip 7 Peanut Butter Power